jlbethel/Shoes/README.md

-#To Do Exercise
+#Shoe Store
-#####Shoes App
+#####Shoes Store App

 ####By Jason Bethel

 ##Description

-An app that allows users to add stylists to a database via a webpage.
-There are options to add clients to individual stylists, as well as delete the stylists and the clients.
+An app that allows users to add stylists to a database via a webpagshoe brands to different shoe stores.

 ##Setup